Once an addict, always an addict?

-As an aside, no wonder people are ill-equipped to deal with their emotions.
-After all, it’s been only a decade or two since it became somewhat socially accepted for a man to actually have feelings and experience emotions.
+This isn’t to blame anyone because no wonder people are ill-equipped to deal with their emotions.
+After all, it’s been only a decade or two since it became somewhat socially acceptable for a man to actually have feelings and experience emotions.
 Before, you were told to man up and just deal with it.

 Addictive personality is only weakly supported by science and it can be unhelpful in overcoming addictions because it’s something you can’t change.

 So can you recover from an addiction?

 People do it all the time without any formal treatment.
 That doesn’t mean it’s easy.
 Depending on how much the brain is altered by the addiction, it can be super difficult.

 Also, most studies have been done on substances (drugs, alcohol, cigarettes).
 You can view behavioral addictions like the lite versions of substance addictions, so the recovery might be quicker.